The hydrographic-hydrochemical state of the Baltic Sea in 2012

-The article summarizes the hydrographic-hydrochemical conditions in the western and central Baltic Sea in 2011.
-Based on meteorological conditions, the horizontal and vertical distribution of temperature, salinity, oxygen/hydrogen sulphide and inorganic and organic nutrients are described on a seasonal scale.
+The article summarizes the hydrographic-chemical conditions in the western and central Baltic Sea in 2012.
+Based on meteorological conditions, the horizontal and vertical distribution of temperature, salinity, oxygen/hydrogen sulphide and inorganic nutrients are described on a seasonal scale.

-The moderate to severe, long and cold winter 2009/2010 was immediately followed by a similarly strong winter 2010/2011.
-With the “cold sum” of the air temperature in Warnemünde of 177.7 K d it ranks on place 13 of the coldest winters since the beginning of the record in 1948.
-The summer “heat sum” 2011 in Warnemünde of 174.5 K d was lower than in the years before and was lying only slightly above the average of 148 K d.
-The satellite derived sea surface temperature of the entire Baltic Sea reached place 7 of the warmest years since 1990.
+After the moderate to severe winters 2009/10 and 2010/11, the ice winter in the Baltic Sea was only moderate.
+With the “cold sum” of the air temperature in Warnemünde of 88.9 K d 2011/12 ranks on place 27 of the coldest winters since the beginning of the record in 1948, but remained below the long-term mean of 105.2 K d.
+The summer “heat sum” of 147 K d differs only marginally from the average of 149 K d since 1948.

 Complete report in:

-Nausch, Günther; Feistel, Rainer; Umlauf, Lars; Mohrholz, Volker; Nagel, Klaus; Siegel, Herbert:
+Nausch, Günther; Feistel, Rainer; Umlauf, Lars; Mohrholz, Volker; Siegel, Herbert:

 Annual hydrographic-hydrochemical Assessments